El Paso, TX

 I put in my notes that the Guacamole was the best that I have tried, but this does not include some that I may have had in Mexico or some from now closed El Paso restaurants (Casa Jurado may have been one of these).
 In any case, the guacamole was extremely good.

-I barely noted the Flauta because this were much the same as I could get anywhere.
+I barely noted the Flauta because this was much the same as I could get anywhere.
 If you are from any city other than El Paso, though, I think this will probably be one of the best you have tried.
-The flautas here only come with beef (some restaurant also have ones with chicken).
+The flautas here only come with beef (some restaurant also offer chicken).

 The Albondigas served Thursdays as a lunch special are a little deceiving because a bowl of soup like this does not look as filling as it actually is.
-It actually has several beef meatballs that make a very substantial meal, and the broth is so flavorful I could tell the restaurant really knows what it is doing when it comes to Mexican food.
+It has a good number of beef meatballs that make a very substantial meal, and the broth is so flavorful I could tell the restaurant really knows what it is doing when it comes to Mexican food.
 Albondigas are not typically one of my favorite Mexican foods, but I always enjoy something that is among the best in its class, as the one here proved to be.

 Cuisine: Mexican El Paso

 Best Items: Red Enchiladas, Chile Relleno, Guacamole, Albondigas, Chile con Queso, Cod, Salsa